Main Content

 Central Austin

-The number of new condo projects and conversions during the last decade is staggering for our little downtown.
-Then again, so is the number of people moving to Austin each day.
-Our little downtown is not so little anymore with a Whole Foods flagship store and a stunning new public library at the old Seaholm Power-plant.
+The number of new condo projects and condo conversions in downtown Austin is staggering.
+Our little downtown is not so little anymore with a Whole Foods Flagship store and a stunning, six floor public library in the Seaholm District.
 There are several options to taking it all in from a Segway Tour to the PubCrawler Beer Bike.

 Retail – Waterloo Records – Austin loves it, they love Austin and they are so good to our musicians; Book People – voted the best independent bookstore in the nation.

-Restaurants – Jo’s on Second Street – great food, great vibe, great people and some of the best coffee around; Lambert’s Downtown Barbecue in the historical Schneider Brothers Building on 2nd has amazing food and live music upstairs.
-Owner, Lou Lambert is one of our best chefs and Austin is fortunate to have Lou and his sister Liz investing their talents in our town; Amy’s Ice Cream – my favorite is cop stop, coffee ice cream with doughnut pieces; La Condesa – a dining experience you’ll want to savor and 24 Diner – open all night and has one of the best veggie burgers in town.
+Restaurants – Jo’s on Second Street has great food, a great vibe and some of the best coffee around; Lambert’s Downtown Barbecue in the historical Schneider Brothers Building on 2nd has amazing food and live music upstairs.
+Owner, Lou Lambert is one of our best chefs and Austin is fortunate to have Lou and his sister Liz investing their talents in our town; Amy’s Ice Cream – a local Austin treasure.
+My favorite flavor is Cop Stop – coffee ice cream with doughnut pieces; La Condesa – a James Beard-nominated, modern Mexican dining experience you’ll want to savor; 24 Diner – open all night with one of the best veggie burgers in town; Lin Asian Bar + Dim Sum on 6th Street.
+I’m dying.
+I really shouldn’t be writing this while I’m hungry.
+Chef Lin now has four restaurants in town, including Qi Austin.
+Her resume is impressive and the food and service are outstanding.